yegor256/blog/_posts/2016/jul/2016-07-06-data-transfer-object.md

 into procedural code.
 We have procedures that manipulate data, and DTO is just a box for that data.
 Don't think that way, and don't do that.

 PS.
-There are a few another names of DTO:
+There are a few other names of DTO:
 [business objects](https://en.wikipedia.org/wiki/Business_object),
 domain objects (not in [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)), [entity objects](https://docs.oracle.com/cd/A97335_02/apps.102/bc4j/developing_bc_projects/bc_awhatisaneo.htm),